MDAnalysis/MDAnalysis.github.io/_posts/2024-01-11-gsoc2023_marinegor.md

 R.run(client=client)
 ```

-unfortunately, we won't see much progress -- we can see that all tasks got spawned, but their status will change only upon completion, and we won't get any intermediate progress report.
+Unfortunately, we won't see much progress -- we can see that all tasks got spawned, but their status will change only upon completion, and we won't get any intermediate progress report.

 But luckily, there is a way to control that: in `R.run()` function, you can split the workload into an arbitrary number of parts with `n_parts = ...`, and upon completion of each of them `dask` would report that.
 Let's do this: